 Class A asbestos removalists are often also called upon to remove a number of other hazardous materials including lead paint, synthetic mineral fibre (SMF), PCB’s and mould.
 It is important that they have an understanding of these materials and relevant guidelines around removing them.
 Prior experience in these products is integral to removing them safely.

-What is involved in a Class A asbestos removal?
+What is involed in a Class A Asbestos Removal?

 Carrying out a friable asbestos removal project is a much more involved process than a non-friable removal with additional requirements such as; purpose built enclosures, decontamination units, negative air units and full face positive pressure respirators.
 Friable asbestos removal also requires the nominated Class A asbestos Supervisor to remain on site.
 These supervisors must have at least two years industry experience and also obtain certification in ‘CPCCBC4051A Supervision of Asbestos Removal’.